ajitagupta/core-java-mini-projects/README.md

 ## 6. Abstract Classes and Interfaces

-An abstract class must be declared with the abstract keyword.
+An abstract class must be declared with the `abstract` keyword.
 It can have abstract and non-abstract methods.
 It can't be instantiated.
 It can have constructors and static or final methods.
+If you want to declare a method as abstract the class must also be abstract.

+Interfaces are used to achieve multiple inheritance in Java - at a time you can extend multiple classes.
+An interface object cannot be created.
+An interface is defined by the `interface` keyword.
+By default, interface methods are abstract.

 ## License